 A comprehensive Office 365 Migration Guide that explains on key things to consider when migrating to Office 365 & help in preparing your o365 Migration Plan.
+Also, includes some useful tips & best practices while carrying out o365 migration.

 Organisations come in all shapes and sizes so the complexity of your pre and post migration checks will depend where you sit on size scale.
 If you are migrating to Office 365 and you have a couple of PC’s and mobile devices, then spending weeks planning a complex migration would be crazy and unnecessary when you could literally write down your plan on a sheet or two of scrap paper.